 Bale Grist Mill State Historic Park

-Bale Grist Mill is home to a water-powered grist mill, the site of the first church in Napa Valley, and the Pioneer Cemetery.
+Bale Grist Mill is home to a water-powered grist mill, the site of the first church in Napa Valley and the Pioneer Cemetery.
 Come to the park’s Old Mill Days event on October 20 and 21 to experience what it was like to work on the mill in the 1850s.
 The event costs $5 and includes crafts, music and milling demonstrations.
 Participate in wood working, corn husk doll making, stitching, apple pressing, clothes washing and flour sifting.
-You can try all the activities settlers participated in back in the 1850s!
 Dr. Bale will also be there to tell stories of old medical techniques and show the tools that doctors would have had in their satchels.
-Listen to the music of fiddlers, banjos and guitars as you immerse yourself in all the history that Bale Grist Mill State Historic Park has to offer.
+Listen to the music of fiddlers, banjos and guitars as you immerse yourself in all the history this California state park has to offer.
 Not too far is the Calistoga RV Park where you can hook up your RV for the night.

 Old Town San Diego State Historic Park